 Thank God, I’m not a middle manager in a big corporation where I’d have to endure daily doses of that crap.
 Powerpoint, as it’s commonly employed, is a terrible form of communication.

 In “The Perfect Pitch,” Jon Steele says, “most presenters start with the slides, and then treat what they are going to say simply as an exercise in linkage.
 The unfortunate consequence of this is that the presenter is reduced to a supporting role.
 To all presenters, I say this: YOU are the presentation.”

-Instead, think of yourself as a storyteller — in the old-fashioned, verbal tradition of story telling.
+I’m talking about the old-fashioned, verbal tradition of story telling.
 Stories are way more compelling than slides.
-And no matter how boring the topic may seem, there’s always a story buried in there somewhere.
+No matter how boring the topic may seem, there’s always a story buried in there somewhere.

 Powerpoint makes it too easy to add slides and overwhelm people with charts and graphs.
 The technological tool has become a crutch that hobbles great communication.
 Got an idea?
 Just jump right into PowerPoint and start creating slides.

 Another unfortunate side effect of PowerPoint is lousy, truncated speaking.
 People think they have to limit their words to fit the slides.
 And what they.
 End up with.
 Is choppy.
 Confusing.
 Information.
 That doesn’t.
 Flow.
 Or Communicate.
 Much of anything.